4 Ethics

 4.2.1 Institutional review boards

 The creation of institutional review boards (IRBs) in the United States was an important result of the Belmont Report.
 While regulatory frameworks and standards vary across national boundaries, ethical review of research is ubiquitous across countries.
-In what follows, we focus on the US regulatory framework as it has been a model for other ethical review systems but we use the clearer label “ethics review boards” for IRBs.
+In what follows, we focus on the US regulatory framework as it’s been a model for other ethical review systems, but we use the clearer label “ethics review boards” for IRBs.

-• 2 The local control of ethics boards can lead to very different practices in ethical review across institutions, which is obviously inconsistent consistent with the idea that ethical standards should be uniform!
-In addition, critics have wondered about the structural issue that institutional ethics boards have an incentive to decrease liability for the institution, while private boards have an incentive to provide approvals to the researchwers who pay them (Lemmens and Freedman 2000).
+3 The local control of ethics boards can lead to very different practices in ethical review across institutions, which is obviously inconsistent with the idea that ethical standards should be uniform!
+In addition, critics have wondered about the structural issue that institutional ethics boards have an incentive to decrease liability for the institution, while private boards have an incentive to provide approvals to the researchers who pay them (Lemmens and Freedman 2000).

-3. Sensitive information remains confidential.
-Although regulatory frameworks vary, researchers typically have an obligation to their participants to protect all identifying information recorded during the study (see Chapter 13).
+Sensitive information remains confidential.
+Although regulatory frameworks vary, researchers typically have an obligation to their participants to protect all identifying information recorded during the study (see chapter 13).

 The Tuskegee Syphilis Study